vlingo/xoom-actors/README.md

 # vlingo-actors
-This is a very early stage release of the vlingo platform.

-This vlingo-actors toolkit is a bit incomplete, but serves as a foundation for other platform tools.
+The vlingo-actors toolkit is much closer to fully defined in mid January 2018 than it was a month ago.
+Stay tuned for the feature-complete version coming soon.

 License (See LICENSE file for full license)